US STOCKS-Wall St rises as Greece worries fade, data impresses

 By Tanya Agrawal

-June 3 (Reuters) - U.S. stocks were higher in early afternoon trading on Wednesday on optimism that Greece was close to an agreement to avoid a default and as strong domestic data suggested an rebound in the economy.
+June 3 (Reuters) - U.S. stocks rose in late morning trading on Wednesday on growing hopes that Greece would avert a default and as strong domestic data suggested the U.S. economic recovery was on track.

-Even as Greece warned it might skip an IMF loan repayment due this week, its international creditors signaled they were ready to compromise, with the country’s prime minister expected to hear terms of the plan later on Wednesday.
-France’s president suggested that an agreement was within reach.
+Greece’s international creditors signaled they were ready to compromise to avert a debt default, with the country’s prime minister expected to hear the terms of the plan later on Wednesday.

 “Greece is driving the market sentiment today,” said Marshall Gause, chief executive officer of Geneva Fund Partners in Denver, Colorado.